 1983 – 11.0 billion yen

-Based on a true story, this emotional drama tells the journey of Japanese researchers in Antarctica, forced to abandon 15 sled dogs due to extreme weather conditions.
+Based on a true story, this emotional drama narrates the journey of Japanese researchers in Antarctica, forced to abandon 15 sled dogs due to extreme weather conditions.
 Antarctica is a deeply emotional film and one of the highest-grossing films in Japan in the 1980s.

 14. Evangelion: 3.0+1.0 Thrice Upon a Time